51Degrees/specifications/pipeline-specification/features/access-to-results.md

    ```c#
    object propertyValue = deviceData.Get("ismobile");
    ```
-2. It should be possible to get a Property value from an Element Data instance by using standard Property accessors for the language.
+2. It SHOULD be possible to get a Property value from an Element Data instance by using standard Property accessors for the language.
 For example:

    ```c#